-If one of the condenser impeller motors (ambient impellers) should fail, it is not necessary to remove the air conditioner from the cabinet or enclosure to replace the blower.
-The condenser blower is mounted on its own bulkhead and is easily accessible by removing the front cover.
+If the condenser impeller motors (ambient impellers) should fail, it is not necessary to remove the air conditioner from the cabinet or enclosure to replace the blower.
+The condenser impeller is mounted on its own bracket and is easily accessible by removing the front cover.